LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/README.md

 # 🌀 POD-PINN Based Main Pump Flow Field Predictor

 > This Repo is related to NURETH-21 Paper 1193's PRESENTATION and a coming work planned to submit to ANE related to this repository.
+This is because the limitation on passage length during the conference, we failed to report all the experimental details in that work.
+However, we all agree that the effort we paid on the improvements of the model should be recorded to gather the experience and indicate the lessons we learnt from the procedure.
+That's how this repo was set up and the complete version of the paper was written.

 > We welcome contributors from thermal-hydraulics, numerical methods, and AI modeling backgrounds—open to discussions and collaborations.